 Super Bowl Fare

 So we’re all pretty excited here in Seattle that the Seahawks have made it to the Super Bowl (woo hoo!).
-I’m looking forward to an awesome game , some great commercials and seriously good eats.
-Today Brian made his version of corndogs to take to a party: enter the Corn-Wurst!
-Instead of hotdogs he used bratwursts and battered them in beer and cornmeal.
+I’m looking forward to an awesome game, some great commercials and seriously good eats with friends.
+Today we made our version of corndogs to take to a party: enter the Corn-Wurst!
+Instead of hotdogs we used bratwursts and battered them in beer and cornmeal.
 I sampled it this morning and they were dee-licious.
 Below is the recipe adapted from Chow:

 - vegetable oil for frying